KurtCMrD/alchemy-docs/tutorials/hello-world-smart-contract/submitting-your-smart-contract-to-etherscan.md

 ```text
 npx hardhat verify --network ropsten DEPLOYED_CONTRACT_ADDRESS 'Hello World!'
 ```
+`DEPLOYED_CONTRACT_ADDRESS` is your contract address on the Ropsten network.

 If all goes well, you should see the following message in your terminal: